-Identity works with more than 10,000 youth and their families, benefiting tens of thousands of residents of Montgomery County, Maryland.
+Identity works with nearly 12,000 youth and their families, benefiting tens of thousands of residents of Montgomery County, Maryland.

 Identity’s primary focus is on Latino youth and their families who live in high poverty areas of the county.
 With our partners, we serve all youth who need help.
 For more information on the Identity community, see our latest Evaluation Report.

 The youth and families in our programs demonstrate tremendous resilience in the face of tremendous challenges.
-For instance, 4 out of 10 have been separated from one or both of their parents because of immigration issues at some time in their lives.
-Worse yet, these are not short separations: the average length of time that youth reported having been separated from their parents was seven years.
+For instance, 63% of youth in our programs have been separated from one or both of their parents, mainly due to immigration or divorce.
+Worse yet, these are not short separations: the average length of time that youth reported having been separated from their parents because of an immigration issue was nine years.

 Roll over the numbers to reveal some of the biggest challenges affecting youth in our programs.